S.Korea c.bank flags stronger inflationary pressure in H2 - Up News Info

 Article content

-SEOUL — South Korea’s central bank said on Thursday it sees upward inflationary pressure on both the demand and supply fronts amid the country’s ongoing recovery from the pandemic.
+SEOUL — South Korea’s central bank said on Thursday it sees upward inflationary pressure on both the demand and supply fronts amid the country’s recovery from the pandemic, reinforcing views that the bank is shifting to a less accommodative monetary policy.

 With consumer inflation at a nine-year high, strong price pressure raises the possibility that the central bank may have to tighten policy sooner than expected.